Common Vulnerability Scoring System: Version 3.1

 A minor update to CVSS was released on June 17, 2019.
 The goal of CVSSv3.1 was to clarify and improve upon the existing CVSSv3.0 standard without introducing new metrics or metric values, allowing for frictionless adoption of the new standard by both scoring providers and scoring consumers alike.
 Usability was a prime consideration when making improvements to the CVSS standard.
 Several changes being made in CVSSv3.1 are to improve the clarity of concepts introduced in CVSSv3.0, and thereby improve the overall ease of use of the standard.

 FIRST has used input from industry subject-matter experts to continue to enhance and refine CVSS to be more and more applicable to the vulnerabilities, products, and platforms being developed over the past 15 years and beyond.
 The primary goal of CVSS is to provide a deterministic and repeatable way to score the severity of a vulnerability across many different constituencies, allowing consumers of CVSS to use this score as input to a larger decision matrix of risk, remediation, and mitigation specific to their particular environment and risk tolerance.

 Updates to the CVSSv3.1 specification include clarification of the definitions and explanation of existing base metrics such as Attack Vector, Privileges Required, Scope, and Security Requirements.
 A new standard method of extending CVSS, called the CVSS Extensions Framework, was also defined, allowing a scoring provider to include additional metrics and metric groups while retaining the official Base, Temporal, and Environmental Metrics.
 The additional metrics allow industry sectors such as privacy, safety, automotive, healthcare, etc., to score factors that are outside the core CVSS standard.
 Finally, the CVSS Glossary of Terms has been expanded and refined to cover all terms used throughout the CVSSv3.1 documentation.

 Version 4.0

-Version 4.0 was officially released in November 2023, and is available at FIRST.
+Version 4.0 was officially released in November 2023, and is available at FIRST.org.
 Among several clarifications, the most notable changes are the new base metric Attack Requirements which complement the metric Attack Complexity with an assessment what conditions at the target side are needed to exploit a vulnerability.
 Further, the Impact metrics are split into impact on the vulnerable system itself and impact on subsequent systems (this replaces the Scope metric from prior versions).

 The base metrics are now as follows.